mattermost/mattermost-developer-documentation/site/content/integrate/apps/deploy/deploy-openfaas/_index.md

 registry of choice.

 To deploy OpenFaaS Apps use `appsctl aws deploy {openfaas-bundle.zip}` command.
-It will deploy all functions in yhe bundle, and "list" (upload the manifest of) the app in Mattermost server. `--install` can be used to automatically install the app once it's deployed.
+It will deploy all functions in the bundle, and "list" (upload the manifest of) the app in Mattermost server. `--install` can be used to automatically install the app once it's deployed.